 Swaper in Numbers

 Let’s dive right in and have a look at Swaper’s statistics.
-Fortunately, Swaper gives you the option to view relevant statistics right on their website.
-You, therefore, don’t need to trawl the internet to find basic information about the total loan value as well as earned interest.
+Fortunately, Swaper allows you to view relevant statistics on their website.
+Therefore, you don’t need to search the internet to find basic information about the total loan value and earned interest.

 Swaper Promo Code

-Active investors, who have an average portfolio size of over €5,000 over a three month period are eligible to receive a 2% loyalty bonus.
-This is more than you’ll receive on any other platform at the moment.
+Active investors with an average portfolio size of over €5,000 over three months are eligible to receive a 2% loyalty bonus.
+This is more than you’ll receive on any other platform now.

-You don't need any special Swaper Promo Code to get your bonus.
+You don't need any unique Swaper Promo Code to get your bonus.

 Is this ticking your investment boxes?